From the horse’s mouth

 Head

-- Helmets are mandatory on the ride.
-Please bring your own to ensure a correct fit.
+- Riding helmet -- it is mandatory that you wear a riding helmet on this ride and that you bring your own to ensure a correct fit.

 Hands and Feet